JohnRizor/AI_ComputerVision_RaspberryPi/README.md

 - Implementing an Azure resource API in Python
 - Object Detection with Computer Vision
 - Train a computer using Custom Vision
+- Use APIs to use their trained object detection system

 Improvements: